 There are several colleges and universities in and around Worcester, and the number of academic institutions is something of which the city is well known.
 Worcester's Union Station, once a busy train station, is now a beautifully renovated building housing a restaurant, blues lounge and the FDR American Heritage Center Museum.

 Worcester is located in the central region of the state, just west of Framingham.
-Boston is forty miles west of Worcester, and the Blackstone River Valley runs southeast of the city.
+Boston is forty miles east of Worcester, and the Blackstone River Valley runs southeast of the city.